nick-jones/tfl_status/README.md

 ## Output

-The application just outputs line statuses at the moment; it does not display information about the distruption.
+The application just outputs line statuses at the moment; it does not display information about the disruption.
 The colours in the output are constrained by what is available in your terminal.
 The closest applicable colours have been chosen, some cases will appear a little "off".
 Please also note that terminal emulators often allow you to adjust the colour profile, deviating away from the
 "correct" colours -- this may mean your output doesn't look quite right.